mrchrisster/rfid_spotify/README.md

 Software:
   - Once you have the nanopc up and running, double check with `ls /dev/spi*` that your SPI device is running and active
   - Next we need a special version of wiringpi for the nanopc t4.
-Install these two versions: [Main install](https://wiki.friendlyelec.com/wiki/index.php/WiringPi_for_RK3399)) and [python wrapper](https://wiki.friendlyelec.com/wiki/index.php/WiringPi-Python_for_RK3399)
+Install these two versions: [main install](https://wiki.friendlyelec.com/wiki/index.php/WiringPi_for_RK3399) and [python wrapper](https://wiki.friendlyelec.com/wiki/index.php/WiringPi-Python_for_RK3399)
   - Install the following libraries and modules:
     ```
     sudo -s